 Richard Gilder Center for Science, Education, and Innovation

-Above: A slideshow of conceptual design renderings.
+Above: A slideshow of conceptual and schematic design renderings.

 The Gilder Center will expand access to a broader range of the Museum’s resources for students, teachers, and families, offering new learning opportunities and inviting all visitors to share in the excitement of discovery.
 Click here for answers to frequently asked questions.